-The 2012-minus-2011 difference plot of Qnet (Fig. 3.8b) is noted by several large-scale changes with organized patterns.
-The most significant change is observed in the Labrador and Irminger Seas, between 45 and 65°N in the North Atlantic, where the ocean surface received more than 30 W m-2 extra heat from the atmosphere in 2012.
-To the south of this area of large heat gain lie a band of negative anomalies (enhanced ocean heat loss) in the midlatitudes, stretching from the Gulf Stream pathway northeastward all the way to the Norwegian Sea, and a band of positive anomalies (enhanced ocean heat gain) in the subtropics between the equator and 30°N. This tripole pattern of heat flux anomalies in the North Atlantic is related to the atmospheric conditions of a generally negative NAO phase that opposites to the relatively positive phase in 2011 (Fig. 3.2) To some degree, the anomalies in the Labrador/Irminger Seas reflect a regional rectification of excessive turbulent heat loss in 2011.
-The tripole pattern is shown in both surface net radiation SW+LW (Fig. 3.8c) and turbulent LH+SH (Figure 3.8d), but LH+SH anomalies were about five times larger than SW+LW anomalies and thus, dominated the tripole pattern and magnitude of Qnet anomalies.
+The 2012-minus-2011 difference plot of Qnet (Fig. 3.8b) shows several large-scale changes with organized patterns.
+The most significant change is observed in the Labrador and Irminger Seas, at 45°N–65°N in the North Atlantic, where the ocean surface received more than 30 W m-2 extra heat from the atmosphere in 2012.
+To the south of this area of large heat gain lies a band of negative anomalies (enhanced ocean heat loss) in the midlatitudes, stretching from the Gulf Stream pathway northeastward to the Norwegian Sea, and a band of positive anomalies (enhanced ocean heat gain) in the subtropics between the equator and 30°N. This tripole pattern of heat flux anomalies in the North Atlantic is related to the atmospheric conditions of a generally negative NAO phase that is opposite to the relatively positive phase in 2011 (Fig. 3.2) To some degree, the anomalies in the Labrador and Irminger Seas reflect a regional rectification of excessive turbulent heat loss in 2011.
+The tripole pattern is shown in both surface net radiation SW+LW (Fig. 3.8c) and turbulent LH+SH (Figure 3.8d), but LH+SH anomalies were about five times larger than SW+LW anomalies and thus dominated the tripole pattern and magnitude of Qnet anomalies.